Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups: Introduction

 The parameter $\mu(G)$ has received considerable attention, primarily from a mathematical perspective.
 Johnson showed that the Cayley representation of $G$ (that is, the representation of $G$ induced by the left-regular action of $G$ on itself) is minimal ($\mu(G) = |G|$) if and only if $G$ is cyclic of prime power order, a generalized quaternion $2$-group, or the Klein group of order $4$ \cite{JohnsonMPD}.
 Povzner \cite{Povzner} and Johnson \cite{JohnsonMPD} independently showed that for an abelian group $G$, $\mu(G)$ is the sum of the prime powers that occur in the direct product decomposition of $G$ into indecomposable factors.
 For a general survey, we refer to \cite{wright1974,neumann1985,easdownPraeger1988,Holt1997,babai1993,kovacs2000,elias2010,HoltWalton2002,Saunders2011} and the references therein.

 To the best of our knowledge, Kantor and Luks \cite[Sec.~13, Problem 1]{KantorLuksQuotients} were the first to propose investigating the computational complexity of \algprobm{Min-Per-Deg}.
 In the setting of permutation groups and their quotients, \algprobm{Min-Per-Deg} belongs to $\textsf{NP}$ \cite{KantorLuksQuotients, DasThakkarMPD}.
 Proposition~\ref{prop:Johnson} yields a trivial upper-bound of $|G|^{O(\log^{2} |G|)}$-time for this problem, in the multiplication (Cayley) table model.
 This is essentially the generator-enumeration strategy.
 Namely, we enumerate over all collections $\mathcal{H}$ of subgroups of $G$, where $|\mathcal{H}| \leq \log |G|$.
 Each subgroup in $\mathcal{H}$ is specified by generators, and so we require at most $\log |G|$ generators per subgroup in $\mathcal{H}$.
-Note that, given generators for a subgroup $H \leq G$, we may write down the elements of $H$ in polynomial-time.
+Note that, given generators for a subgroup $H \leq G$, we may write down the elements of $H$ in polynomial time.
 Given the explicit elements belonging to each subgroup $H \in \mathcal{H}$, we may easily handle the remainder of the computations.

-Das and Thakkar \cite{DasThakkarMPD} recently exhibited significant progress on the computational complexity of \algprobm{Min-Per-Deg}.
+Das and Thakkar \cite{DasThakkarMPD} recently made significant progress in the computational complexity of the decision variant of \algprobm{Min-Per-Deg}.
+Note that their work was non-constructive; they computed the minimal faithful permutation degree $\mu(G)$, but did not construct witnessing representations $\varphi : G \to \Sym(\mu(G))$.
 In the setting of permutation groups, they exhibited a Las Vegas polynomial-time algorithm for groups without abelian normal subgroups, and a quasipolynomial-time algorithm for primitive permutation groups.
 When the groups are given by their multiplication (Cayley) tables, Das and Thakkar exhibited an upper bound of $\textsf{DSPACE}(\log^{3} |G|)$, which improves upon the trivial $|G|^{O(\log^2 |G|)}$ bound.

-\\ \textbf{Our Contributions.} In this paper, we further investigate the \algprobm{Min-Per-Deg} problem for groups without abelian normal subgroups, addressing one of the open questions posed by Das and Thakkar \cite{DasThakkarMPD}.
+\\ \textbf{Our Contributions.} In this paper, we further investigate both the decision and search variants of the \algprobm{Min-Per-Deg} problem for groups without abelian normal subgroups, addressing one of the open questions posed by Das and Thakkar \cite{DasThakkarMPD}.
 Our main result is the following.